All Episodes

 Wow.

-You know, it's it's pretty amazing.
+You know, it's pretty amazing.

-You know, the sad part is, and and you and I had private conversations when we were dealing with this whole, you know, Mueller witch hunt and and everything else that went on for three long years, Russia hoax.
+You know, the sad part is, and you and I had private conversations when we were dealing with this whole, you know, Mueller witch hunt and everything else that went on for three long years, Russia hoax.

-And I remember telling you it was painful for me.
+And I remember telling you, it was painful for me.

-It it kind of uh it went against my own ingrained DNA because I was brought up to revere people like yourself and people in law enforcement and look up to them and believe in them and trust them and the idea that they were abusing power to this level.
+It kind of went against my own ingrained DNA because I was brought up to revere people like yourself and people in law enforcement and look up to them and believe in them and trust them.

-Now, again, I make an exception for the good the the good people in the FBI that risk their lives, the good people in law enforcement, and I always make that caveat because it's not fair to sweep a uh A broad general brush and people like yourself and people like your brother.
+And I always make that caveat because it's not fair to sweep a broad general brush and people like yourself and people like your brother.

-And yet look what has happened here.
+And yet, look what has happened here.

-If anyone has, you know, eyes to read and ears to hear and a heart that's open, you you you see that this was all a hoax from the beginning with no evidence to even begin an investigation.
+If anyone has, you know, eyes to read and ears to hear and a heart that's open, you see that this was all a hoax from the beginning with no evidence to even begin an investigation.

 And I'm like, how is this happening in this country?